 - Expanded discussion on community property (see Q 12:45).

 Carol V. Calhoun

-Carol V. Calhoun is a shareholder of Calhoun Law Group, P.C., Bethesda, MD.
+Carol V. Calhoun is counsel at Venable LLP, Washington, DC.
 A majority of her practice is the representation of state and local retirement systems and other governmental entities in the employee benefits area.
 She represents clients before the Internal Revenue Service, U.S. Department of Labor, and Pension Benefit Guaranty Corporation, as well as conducting ongoing counseling.